-For mortgages taken out after October 13, 1987, and before December 16, 2017, mortgage interest is fully deductible up to the first $1,000,000 of mortgage debt.
+For mortgages taken out after October 13, 1987, and before December 16, 2017 (i.e. enters into a binding contract by that date), mortgage interest is fully deductible up to the first $1,000,000 of mortgage debt.
 The threshold has been lowered to the first $750,000 or $375,000 (married filing separately) on homes purchased after December 15, 2017.
 All interest paid on any mortgage taken out before October 13, 1987 is fully deductible regardless of your mortgage amount (called “grandfathered debt”).
 This change under the TCJA law applies to all tax years between 2018 and 2025.
 Many mortgage holders refinanced for lower rates in the last few years so remember for larger mortgages, that could change your situation.

 Home equity lines of credit (HELOCs) are deductible as well, but only if the funds were used to buy or substantially improve the home that secures the loan.
 Please share with your tax preparer how the proceeds of your home equity loan were used.
 If you used the cash to pay off credit card or other personal debts, then the interest isn’t deductible.